Child Autism UK – Autism Approaches

 - increase specific learning, language or school skills

 - transition successfully to nursery or school

-Here at Child Autism UK, we understand that, just as no child with autism is the same, no family circumstances are the same either – whether that be practical constraints, financial circumstances or simply where you are with your child’s journey.
+Here at Child Autism UK, we understand that, just as no autistic child is the same, no family circumstances are the same either – whether that be practical constraints, financial circumstances or simply where you are with your child’s journey.

 With more than 20 years’ experience in working with children with autism and their families, and in supporting children in a range of school provisions, we are in a unique position to be able to ensure that we can meet your family’s needs.